areebkhalfay/Represent/README.md

 Implementation of Prog 02: Represent!

-Reminder - Need to input Google api_key in Java files to get functionality.
+Note: Need to input Google api_key into Java files to get functionality.

 ## Author